• Skip to primary navigation

 What to serve with carrot noodle Pad Thai

-We make this veggie noodle pad thai on nights when we're craving something light and nourishing.
+We make this veggie noodle pad thai on nights when we’re craving something light and FULL of flavor.

 To turn it into a heartier family dinner, serve it with some juicy baked chicken thighs, lemongrass grilled chicken with sriracha mayo, or thai chicken skewers with peanut satay sauce.